cgxarrie-go/validator/README.md

 ```

-## Validator with Brek on failure declared at step level
+## Validator with break on failure declared at step level

 ```
 import (